supercollider/supercollider/README_WINDOWS.md

     $> cmake --build . --target install --config Release

-Unfortunately on Windows we will get an error at the end of this build, because CMake wants to install the files to the Windows default install location, which is the folder "Program Files (x86)".
-This path requires elevated access rights and contains an empty space, the install fails.
-Further more, installing the plugins to the application folder doesn't make much sense, we want to have them around in a folder we can easily add to the folders scanned by `scsynth` and/or `supernova`.
+Unfortunately on Windows, we will get an error at the end of this build, because CMake wants to install the files to the Windows default install location, which is the folder "Program Files (x86)".
+This path requires elevated access rights and contains space, the install fails.
+Furthermore, installing the plugins to the application folder doesn't make much sense, we want to have them around in a folder we can easily add to the folders scanned by `scsynth` and/or `supernova`.

-In order to correct this error, we need to rerun the configuration and set an install folder in user space that does not contain a space.
+To correct this error, we need to rerun the configuration and set an install folder in userspace that does not contain a space.
 The variable for this purpose is CMAKE_INSTALL_PREFIX:

     $> cmake -DCMAKE_INSTALL_PREFIX=./Install ..